danigb/scorejs/README.md

   return [event, Score.event(event, { position: event.position + 10 })];
 }); // score events values are: ['a', 'b', 'a', 'b']
 ```

+If its an object, you can use any plugin method to create complex transformations:

 ## Core plugins